chakra-ui/eslint-plugin-panda/docs/rules/no-property-renaming.md

 # no-property-renaming

-Ensure user does not rename a property for a pattern or style prop.
-It doesn't get tracked.
+Ensure that properties for patterns or style props are not renamed, as it prevents proper tracking.

 📋 This rule is enabled in `plugin:@pandacss/all`.